Kolathunadu: Administration

 The political lordship of the original kingdom of Kolattiri was partitioned along various matrilineal-divisions of the Kolattiri family and had rulers of the respective parts or Kũrvāzhcha (part-dominions) namely Kolattiri, Tekkālankũr, Vadakkālankũr, Naalāmkũr, and Anjāmkũr.
 The administration of Kolattunādu was divided into various segments of authority each of which performed functions similar to those of the superior powers but on a smaller scale.

 The administration was conducted through chiefs-in-tenant under the Kolattiri.
 This included dignitaries called "nāduvazhis", "desavazhis" and "mukhyastans".
-The nāduvazhis, who were heads of "nādus" or districts headed militias of 500 -20,000.
+The nāduvazhis, who were heads of "nādus" or districts headed Nair militias of 500 -20,000.
 Below the nāduvazhis in the administrative hierarchy were desavazhis who were heads of hamlets called "desams".
 These were divisions of nādus.
-Desavazhis headed militias ranging from 100 to 500 men.
+Desavazhis headed Nair militias ranging from 100 to 500 men.
 Below the desavazhis were other local potentates called mukhyastans.
 However, as in any feudal society, the Kolattiris were unable to centralize their state and the inability of the Kolattiris to monopolize the use of force in the realm on account of their weak economic position meant that the outward appearance of regal authority remained more or less nominal.